glessard/swift-channels/README.md

 in the program could be organized around the flow of data through channels.

 The main part of this is a channel (`Chan<T>`) class that models sending and receiving (strongly typed) messages on a bounded queue.
 Message sending is achieved with an infix `<-` operator (as in Go); this operation will block whenever the channel is full.
 Message receiving is achieved with an unary prefix `<-` operator; this operation will block whenever the channel is empty.
+A sender can signal task completion by closing a channel.
+Further sends have no effect, while receive continue normally until the channel is drained.
+Receiving from a closed, empty channel returns nil.

 Channels can be used in buffered and unbuffered form.
 In an unbuffered channel a receive operation will block until a sender is ready (and vice-versa).
-A buffered channel can accumulate a certain number of elements, after which the next send operation will block.
-Receive operations on an empty channel likewise block, until the channel is closed.
+A buffered channel can store a certain number of elements, after which the next send operation will block.

-The thread blocking logic is implemented using pthreads mutexes, while threads are spawned with Grand Central Dispatch (GCD).
-Thread blocking was successfully implemented with GCD, but turned out to be slower.
-The GCD-based channels can be found on the `gcd-channels` branch.
+Thread blocking is implemented with pthreads mutex locks and condition variables, while threads are spawned with Grand Central Dispatch (GCD).
+Thread blocking can be successfully implemented with GCD, but it is slower.
+A GCD-based channel implementation can be found on the `gcd-channels` branch.

 Along with a channels implementation, this library includes an `async` pseudo-keyword, a simple shortcut to launch a closure asynchronously